WFMA (FM): History

-This station received its original construction permit from the Federal Communications Commission on March 2, 1988, for a new 3,000 watt station broadcasting at 102.9 MHz in Linden, Alabama.
-The new station was assigned the call letters WBAN by the FCC on September 18, 1989.
-The callsign was quickly changed to WNPT-FM on November 28, 1989.
+This station received its original construction permit from the Federal Communications Commission on March 2, 1988.
+The new 3,000-watt station, broadcasting at 102.9 MHz in Linden, Alabama, signed on the air in 1991.

+While it was still a construction permit, it was assigned the call letters WBAN by the FCC on September 18, 1989.
+The call sign was changed to WNPT-FM on November 28, 1989, and remained when the station debuted.
 WNPT-FM received its license to cover from the FCC on February 23, 1993.

 In March 1997, original owners Linden Radio Joint Venture reached an agreement to sell this station to Willis Broadcasting Corporation.
 The deal was approved by the FCC on April 30, 1997, and the transaction was consummated on May 10, 1997.

 In February 2001, Willis Broadcasting Corporation faced significant financial difficulties and foreclosure proceedings in the Circuit Court for Marengo County, Alabama, forced the company into receivership.
 On March 5, 2001, an application was filed with the FCC to name Beckham Palmer III as receiver "for the purpose of protecting the FCC license".
 The transfer was approved by the FCC on March 14, 2001, and the completed on March 15, 2001.

 In June 2001, receiver Beckham Palmer III reached an agreement to sell this station to Jason Schmitt for $450,000 and certain considerations.
 The deal was approved by the FCC on August 13, 2001, but Schmitt was unable to complete the transaction and the license remained with Palmer.
 In late July 2001, the station first applied to the FCC for permission to go off the air temporarily and remain silent, citing financial issues.
 The station was off the air for several long stretches until resuming normal operations in early March 2003.

 In October 2003, receiver Beckham Palmer III reached a new agreement to sell this station, this time to John Sisty Enterprises, Inc., for a reported sale price of $450,000.
 The deal was approved by the FCC on November 18, 2003, and the transaction was consummated on November 28, 2003.
 In October 2004, the station received FCC authorization to change its community of license from Linden to Marion, Alabama.